holyavkin/Public/codex.md

 - Health care (physical & mental) should be available and affordable to everyone who needs it.
 - The death penalty should be illegal.
 - Prisons should be about protecting the public, not about punishment.
-- Marijuana is better than alchohol and should be legal to grow, sell, buy, and carry.
+- Marijuana is better medicine than alchohol and should be legal to grow, sell, buy, and carry.
 – Any addictiviness (news/alcohol/marijuana/phone/sugar) should be explained in school.
 - Owning a gun should illegal.
 - It should be easier and more expedient to put neglectful and irresponsible public servants in prison than the average citizen, not slower and more difficult.